Displaying present location in the site.

 The Company is working to ensure the implementation and operation of these regulations.

 There is a risk that products and services could be used to violate human rights in conflict regions.
-For that reason, the Company identifies high-risk regions with respect to human rights based on the OECD States of Fragility 20222 list, and it screens information of customers in those regions with regard to human rights and corruption, as well as confirming the intended use of products and services prior to engaging in transactions.
+For that reason, the Company identifies high-risk regions with respect to human rights based on the OECD States of Fragility 20252 list, and it screens information of customers in those regions with regard to human rights and corruption, as well as confirming the intended use of products and services prior to engaging in transactions.
 NEC also reviews sanctions lists, which include organizations and individuals that are subject to human rights-related sanctions, of the United Nations, the U.S. Department of the Treasury’s Office of Foreign Assets Control, and other countries.
-The Company contractually or otherwise requires customers without a human rights policy or other appropriate systems to implement measures equivalent to the NEC Group Human Rights Policy in order to preclude human rights risks.
+The Company contractually or otherwise requires customers without a human policy to implement measures equivalent to the NEC Group Human Rights Policy through contracts or other means, thereby working to prevent human rights risks from arising.

 • 2.